 In this community, the outdoor emergency alert sirens are only for U.S. Department of Energy emergencies.
 Therefore, the phone calls are the only way citizens can receive information about other emergencies.
 “One of the major issues that has come to light following the Sevier County wildfires is the importance of community notification of a pending emergency,” Oak Ridge Fire Department Chief Darryl Kerley told Oak Ridge Today.

-The Importance of Leverage All Available Channels
+The Importance of Leveraging All Available Communication Channels

 Emergency alert and notification systems need to take advantage of multiple communication channels to ensure that everyone hears about the crisis in a timely manner.
 This can mean implementing multiple third-party emergency alert and notification systems.
-Or, it can mean choosing an emergency alert and notification system that can facilitate communication any and all channels.
+Or, it can mean choosing an emergency alert and notification system that can facilitate communication over any and all channels.

 C-DAC’s Channel Options